Thavarshan/comet/README.md

 3. **Set Up the Environment:** Follow the steps below to get the project running on your local machine.
 4. **Create a Branch:** Create a new branch for the feature or fix you plan to work on.
 5. **Submit a Pull Request:** Once your changes are ready, submit a pull request to the `main` branch of this repository.
+6. **Star the Repository:** If you like this project, please give it a star on GitHub.
+It helps us gain visibility and grow our community!

 ### Getting Started